 “I’m always alone,” Hannibal says flatly.
 Not surprisingly, there is depth in that statement.
 Hannibal chooses to ignore it, inspecting his nails with little interest in what he finds.
 “Being eighteen, I’m old enough to survive a few days alone, don’t you think?
 I’ve been fully capable of caring for myself since I was six.”

 Will takes his chance to observe the dark shadows that fall over him, how they accentuate his high cheekbones and the not-so-sharp curves over the rest of him.
 “I know that you technically live on campus, but you seem to spend extended periods of time at your aunt’s house, or with her.
 You're close.
 Have you thought about what you will do to keep yourself occupied once she leaves?
 It might affect you more than you think,” he adds, silently hoping Hannibal won’t mention Francis Dolarhyde.
-He could choose from a plethora of candidates to keep him company.
+Surely he has a plethora of companions to choose from to keep him company.
+It won't need to be Francis.

 “I’ve considered cooking dinner,” Hannibal says.
 “Inviting Francis.”